 Marginal Propensities to Consume.-Table 3 reports quarterly mpc out of a one-time \$500 rebate, by wealth quintile.
 As typically found empirically, mpc in the model declines with wealth.
-The average mpc is 0.16, while it amounts to 0.57 in the lowest quintile.
-These numbers are in line with estimates elsewhere in the literature (Kaplan, Moll, and Violante, 2018; Kaplan and Violante, 2014; Misra and Surico, 2014).
-Empirical work sometimes reports annual numbers for mpc (Crawley and Kuchler, 2022; Fagereng, Holm, and Natvik, 2021), which we report in the second line of Table 3.30 As expected, the average annual mpc is larger, at 0.26, and decreases with wealth at a somewhat slower rate.31
+The average mpcis 0.16, while it amounts to 0.57 in the lowest quintile.
+These numbers are in line with estimates elsewhere in the literature (Kaplan et al., 2018; Kaplan and Violante, 2014; Misra and Surico, 2014).
+Empirical work sometimes reports annual numbers for mpc (Crawley and Kuchler, 2022; Fagereng, Holm and Natvik, 2021), which we report in the second line of Table 3.
+As expected, the average annual mpc is larger, at 0.26, and decreases with wealth at a somewhat slower rate.

 We also report the correlation of mpc with income, as progressive taxes are a function of income rather than wealth.
-We use the Italian Survey on Household Income and Wealth (SHIW) for data computations, which surveys household-level mpc (Jappelli and Pistaferri, 2020).32 The model correlation between mpc and after-tax labor income is -0.12, close to the -0.10 obtained in the SHIW-for total after-tax income, the correlation is -0.17 in the model versus -0.13 in the data.33 Overall, the model generates empirically plausible mpc profiles with respect to both, income and wealth.
+We use the Italian Survey on Household Income and Wealth (SHIW) for data computations, which surveys household-level mpc (Jappelli and Pistaferri, 2020).
+The model correlation between mpcand after-tax labor income is -0.12, close to the -0.10 obtained in the SHIW-for total after-tax income, the correlation is -0.18 in the model versus -0.12 in the data.
+Overall, the model generates empirically plausible mpc profiles with respect to both, income and wealth.

-Labor Participation Elasticities.-A large body of work has measured labor supply elasticities across different demographic and income groups.34 A consensus has emerged that labor supply responsiveness to tax changes is mostly due to the extensive margin (Heckman, 1993) and that lpes are significantly larger
+Labor Participation Elasticities.-A large body of work has measured labor supply elasticities across different demographic and income groups.
+A consensus has emerged that labor supply responsiveness to tax changes is mostly due to the extensive margin (Heckman, 1993) and that lpes are significantly larger for lower-income earners (Blundell, 1995).
+In particular, Meghir and Phillips (2010) find an lpe of 0.32